Costin Murgescu: Dissidence, death, and legacy

+Murgescu died a few months before the anti-communist Revolution of December 1989.
+He was buried at Bellu Cemetery on September 2.
+Obituary pieces included one by Ornea.
+He quoted Murgescu's letter to him, in which the economist had applauded any constructive debate between "men of culture".
+Murgescu had left several unpublished texts, including parts of a sequel to Mersul ideilor, but also Drumul oilor ("The Sheep's Road"), which detailed the economic history of sheep farming in Romania.
+The latter text was carried in a December 1990 issue of Academica journal, with an introduction by Mircea Măciu (in turn criticized in Contemporanul for stretching Murgescu's conclusions, and for using the "wooden language" of official Marxism).

+Murgescu was survived by his wife, Ecaterina Oproiu, who went on to serve as a Presidential appointee on a visual media regulatory agency, the National Audiovisual Council, between 1992 and 2000.
+Murgescu's nephew, Bogdan Murgescu, also trained in economic history, and achieved notoriety for his analysis of economic backwardness.
+He credits Costin Murgescu as an early influence on his own work.
 Mersul ideilor, reissued by the National Bank of Romania presses in 1994, was complemented by the posthumous Drumurile unității românești ("The Paths of Romanian Unity", 1996).
 As a learning institution, the IEM was the alma mater of economists who rose to political prominence after 1989, among them Eugen Dijmărescu, Mugur Isărescu, Napoleon Pop, and Victor Babiuc.
 In 1990, it was renamed the "Costin Murgescu Institute of World Economy", becoming part of the Romanian Academy network.
 According to Isărescu: "At the Institute for World Economy, professor Costin Murgescu was able to fulfill his calling on many levels.
 Constantly preoccupied with establishing a Romanian school of economic research, he turned [the IEM] into a veritable creative workshop."
 As noted in 2010 by sociologist Zoltán Rostás, Murgescu's "sinuous youth" was "hardly mentioned", "but [he] was nearly sanctified by the elite of economists who are now in their sixties."

-Murgescu was survived by his wife, Ecaterina Oproiu, who went on to serve as a Presidential appointee on a visual media regulatory agency, the National Audiovisual Council, between 1992 and 2000.
-Murgescu's nephew, Bogdan Murgescu, also trained in economic history, and achieved notoriety for his analysis of economic backwardness.
-He credits Costin Murgescu as an early influence on his own work.